Cat Dandruff: Why It Happens And Ways to Help Your Kitty

 Obesity

 A healthy weight for your cat is important on so many levels, from joint health to skin health.
 An obese cat is unable to properly groom themselves which leads to poor coat health, painful mats, and dandruff.
-Be sure to speak with your veterinarian about what your cat’s ideal weight is.
+Be sure to speak with your veterinarian about your cat’s ideal weight.

 When you start seeing flakes on your kitty, their body is telling you something just isn’t quite right.
 Speak with your veterinarian to find an explanation and treatment to get your cat’s coat back to sleek and shiny and free of itchy flakes once again.